Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Drink liquids as directed.
 You may need to drink extra liquids to prevent dehydration.
 Ask how much liquid to drink each day and which liquids are best for you.

-- Exercise as directed.
+- Exercise regularly.
 Multiple myeloma or its treatment may make you feel tired.
 Exercise can help you have more energy.
 Ask about the best exercise plan for you.

-- Eat healthy foods.
-Healthy foods may help you feel better and have more energy.
-If you have trouble swallowing, you may need to have foods that are soft or in liquid form.
+- Eat a variety of healthy foods.
+Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask about any extra nutrition you may need, such as nutrition shakes or vitamins.
 Tell your healthcare provider if you have problems eating, or if you are nauseated.

 - You have sudden chest pain, pounding or racing heartbeat, or shortness of breath.

 When should I seek immediate care?